simonmichael/hledger_site/mockups.md

   budget goal amounts are shown, and the actual/goal percentage.
   (Note: budget goals should be in the same commodity as the actual amount.)

-- All parent accounts are always shown, even in flat mode.
+- All parent accounts are always shown, even in list mode.
   Eg assets, assets:bank, and expenses above.

-- Amounts always include all subaccounts, budgeted or unbudgeted, even in flat mode.
+- Amounts always include all subaccounts, budgeted or unbudgeted, even in list mode.

 This means that the numbers displayed will not always add up!
 Eg above, the `expenses`  actual amount includes the gifts and supplies transactions,